-The Intercultural Studies Lecture Series is a free event offered in the fall and spring featuring a guest lecturer who addresses topics relevant to intercultural issues from a biblical, theological, and psychological perspective.
-The purpose of this series is to provide a forum where students, faculty and friends of GRTS can engage in an open dialogue about the connection between Christian worldview and issues of diversity.
+The Intercultural Studies Lecture Series is a free event offered by GRTS in the fall and spring, featuring a guest lecturer who addresses topics relevant to intercultural issues from a biblical, theological, and psychological perspective.
+The purpose of this series is to provide a forum where students, faculty and friends of the seminary can engage in an open dialogue about the connection between Christian worldview and issues of diversity.
 The guest lecturers combine recent scholarship and personal ministry experience to help people become more informed and aware of a variety of intercultural issues.
-Each of these evening events, from 7:00-9:00pm, involves a lecture followed by Q & A, and concludes with a dessert buffet to provide a time of fellowship.

 In the beginning, God created his male and female image bearers to represent him and to care for his creation together.
 But before we witnessed a single moment of unfallen image bearer living, an enemy invaded, God's image bearers rebelled, and a deep darkness descended over the earth.
 God has never given up on his original vision for us.
 How does Jesus' Gospel transform relationships between male and female and restore the Blessed Alliance God envisioned for his sons and daughters from the beginning?

 - Time: 7:00 - 9:00 p.m.
 (Includes a lecture, Q&A, and complimentary dessert buffet)

 - Theme: "The Blessed Alliance"

 Carolyn Custis James (BA, Sociology; MA Biblical Studies) thinks deeply about what it means to be a female follower of Jesus in a postmodern world.
 As a cancer survivor, she is grateful to be alive and determined to address the issues that matter most.
 She travels extensively both in the US and abroad as a speaker for churches, conferences, colleges, theological seminaries, and other Christian organizations.